 Norwalk home prices are not only among the most expensive in Connecticut, but Norwalk real estate also consistently ranks among the most expensive in America.

-Unlike some cities, Norwalk isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Norwalk are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Norwalk is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Norwalk is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Norwalk who work in office and administrative support (13.05%), sales jobs (11.20%), and management occupations (11.12%).

 Also of interest is that Norwalk has more people living here who work in computers and math than 95% of the places in the US.